 Are you looking for an effortless way to track spending and lower your bills?

 You only pay a fee when they successfully lower a recurring expense.
 Or if you enroll in their optional premium plan for extra savings tools.
 I use the personal finance app to track my spending and look for ways to lowe my expenses.

 This review will show how you can reach your goal of saving money today.

-Truebill will track your spending and try to reduce your monthly bills for free.
+Rocket Money will track your spending and try to reduce your monthly bills for free.
 If they negotiate a discount, they keep 40% of the savings.
 Their premium plan ($3/month) offers other tools to help you save money effortlessly.

 Ease of use

 - Easy mobile App

 What is Rocket Money?

 Rocket Money has a mobile app for Android and Apple devices.
 You can use the app to track spending and possibly lower your monthly bills.